 The general in command of the "liquidators," military and civilian personnel who performed clean-up duties in the aftermath of the incident.

 - Badass Baritone: Par for the course if you're portrayed by Ralph Ineson.

-- This trope actually refers to a character's personality as opposed to rank, but Tarakanov fits it perfectly anyway.
-He's a totally professional military leader but very respectful of Legasov and Shcherbina, carrying their orders out to a tee all while exposing himself to the same risks as they are by staying.
+- The Brigadier: He's a totally professional military leader but very respectful of Legasov and Shcherbina, carrying their orders out to a tee all while exposing himself to the same risks as they are by staying.
 As per the trope, he even tosses up Five Rounds Rapid as a solution for dealing with the graphite on the roof.

 - Early-Bird Cameo: During the Politburo meetings of the first three episodes, Tarakanov is prominently focused on by the camera and he asks several questions, but it's not until Episode 4 that he interacts with other characters in earnest.

 - A Father to His Men: Ensures that the liquidators do not take undue risks and personally thanks them when their duties are finished.
 The briefing and thank you speech are taken from real documentary footage.

 - Downplayed even.
 Said documantary states the real life Tarakanov insisted on giving his speech to each and every one of the 3,828 "bio-robots" sent onto the dangrously radioactive roof.
 Even after hundreds of repititions, when his voice was hoarse and it hurt to speak, he made sure to personally brief every single man about the dangers they faced, answer any questions they might have, and thank them after they were done.

 - Frontline General: He is shown very close to the roof when he gives the liquidators their instructions on how to clear it.